 c.
 You can buy special shampoo to help treat it, but make sure you read the directions carefully on how to use it.

-14. Facilitator checks for understanding by asking if students can explain some of the things they just went over.
-Answers may vary, but Facilitator should make sure these facts are reinforced:
+14. Check for understanding by asking if students can explain some of the things they just went over.
+Answers may vary, but make sure these facts are reinforced:

 a.
 Dandruff is not dirt.
 You can get dandruff just by having a dry scalp.